Corey Peters (alpine skier)

-Corey Nathan Peters MNZM (born 12 July 1983) is a New Zealand alpine skier and Paralympic medalist.
+Corey Nathan Peters MNZM (born 12 July 1983) is a New Zealand alpine skier and Paralympic medallist.
 He has represented New Zealand at three Paralympics.

 Career

 He won a gold medal at the 2022 Winter Paralympic Games in the sitting downhill event.
 Peters described his gold medal-winning run as "probably the run of my life."
 Less than 24 hours later Peters won a silver medal in the super G sitting event.
 Peters said that picking up the two medals was more than he expected.
 "Definitely, I think I have exceeded my own expectations," he said.